-If this Proposal 3 is approved by our stockholders, the Amended 2019 Plan will become effective as of the date of the 2020 Annual Stockholders' Meeting.
-In the event that our stockholders do not approve this Proposal 3, the Amended 2019 Plan will not become effective, and the 2019 Plan (including the inducement award pool under the 2019 Plan) will continue to be effective in accordance with its terms.
+If this Proposal 2 is approved by our stockholders, the Amended 2019 Plan will become effective as of the date of the 2021 Annual Stockholders' Meeting.
+In the event that our stockholders do not approve this Proposal 2, the Amended 2019 Plan will not become effective, and the 2019 Plan will continue to be effective in accordance with its terms.

-The Size of Our Share Request Is Reasonable and We Manage Our Equity Award Use Carefully
+We Manage Our Equity Award Use Carefully